Traffic management on the X2-Series is done using rules and rule sets.

 The available traffic manipulation options are:

-This section can be used to configure the Time Synchronization port.
+This section can be used to configure the Time Synchronization port available on X2-3200G and X2-6400G.
 This interface only operates with 1G SFP modules.

-The system works as a PTPv2 slave clock and will use the synchronized time to perform high quality nanosecond precision traffic timestamping for ERSPANv3 encapsulated traffic.
+The system works as a PTPv2 slave clock and will use the synchronized time to perform high quality nanosecond precision traffic timestamping for ERSPAN type 3 encapsulated traffic.
+For more details, see Time synchronization and timestamping.

-The System Synchronization State section provides information about the current state of synchronization.
+State provides information about the current state of synchronization.
 The possible states are:

 This view also provides information about the clock offset against the master clock and the time server's IP address.